 You can choose to either:

-- Hold onto your assets and sell them off at a later date
+- Hold onto your assets and sell them off later or

 - Sell your assets and receive its current value

 While you are unable to purchase fractional shares, you may purchase Exchange-Traded Funds (ETFs) using Kristal.AI or AutoWealth.
 The minimum number of units you can invest is 1.